-Compared to the previous year, the current assessment resulted in somewhat higher estimates of SSB0, SSB{current} and SSB{current}/SSB0.
-As there were no major changes to the model structure or assumptions from the previous year, the change in estimates was largely due to data updates through 2023.
-The effect of different datasets was explored by successively excluding all possible combinations of CPUE, CAA, and tag recapture data for 2023 and re-running the model.
-The comparison indicated that more optimistic estimates were driven primarily by tag recaptures in 2023, while the CPUE index and CAA for 2023 had comparatively little effect on changing model estimates from the year before.
-Changes to input parameters (Von Bertalanffy growth parameters, lengthweight coefficients, maturity vector, tag shedding and tag emigration rates) due to data updates were minimal and had a negligible effect on model estimates.
+The estimated model parameters and derived quantities in the current assessment were similar to those in the previous stock assessment (Skeljo and Winter 2024).
+The current model resulted in a slightly higher estimate of absolute SSB and a lower estimate of relative SSB across the time series; however, differences were never more than a few percent in any year.
+The SBB ratio in the most recent year was almost the same in the current ($SSB{2024}/SSB_0 = 0.50$) and the previous assessment ($SSB{2023}/SSB_0 = 0.49$).
+This was not unexpected, as there were no major changes to the model structure or assumptions compared to the previous year, and the data updates through 2024 didn't suggest notably different trends.
+The effect of different data updates on model outcomes was still explored by successively excluding CPUE, CAA, and tag recapture data for 2024 and re-running the model.
+The comparison indicated that 2024 CPUE data favoured slightly more optimistic estimates of the SSB ratio, CAA data had almost negligible effect, and tag recapture data favoured slightly more pessimistic estimates.
+However, the differences were minor.
+Changes to input parameters (Von Bertalanffy growth parameters, length-weight coefficients, maturity vector, tag shedding and tag emigration rates) due to data updates were minimal and had a negligible effect on model outcomes.